raspberrypilearning/how-are-you/en/step_2.md

 ## Choose a Backdrop
 --- task ---

 + The current backdrop is little too plain!
 Why not choose a different one?
-Go to 'Choose a Backdrop'.
-There's loads in the gallery to choose from.
+Go to **Choose a Backdrop**.
+There are loads in the gallery to choose from.

 ![Access Choose a Backdrop](images/choose-a-backdrop.png){:width="350px"}